How to visit Yala National Park on safari: A complete guide

 Choosing the right safari experience is about getting the right balance based on your time, budget and what animals you want to see.

-There are two choices, a full day or half day visit.
+There are two choices: a full-day or a half-day visit.
 But which is right for you?

-We stopped by a river in Yala to enjoy our lunch packet consisting of rice and curry.
-It was so tightly packed up, that it was still lovely and warm when we came to eating lunch.
+We stopped by a river in Yala to dig into our packed rice and curry.
+It had been wrapped so snugly that it was still lovely and warm by the time we ate.

-It was a beautiful setting, eating our lunch with friends by our side.
+We had a beautiful setting, sharing our lunch with friends beside us.

-With a full day on safari, you do have an increased chance of seeing a wide range of animals, including the leopard and possible sloth bear.
+With a full-day on safari, you do have an increased chance of seeing a wide range of animals, including the leopard and possibly the sloth bear.

 You’ll see plenty of bird species at Yala National Park